RyanClementsHax/GW2Api.NET/README.md

 ### Running authenticated integration tests
 1. Create an [Api Key](https://wiki.guildwars2.com/wiki/API:API_key) with Arena Net and give it all permissions
-2. Create a `v2.config.json` in the `GW2Api.NET.IntegrationTests` folder and fill it with data from an account for the tests to assert on
+2. Create a `v2.config.json` like the one below in the `GW2Api.NET.IntegrationTests` folder and fill it with data from an account for the tests to assert on
     ```json
     {
       "ApiKey": "<the api key>",